-The Resource Management Program within the Land Management Administration of the Maryland Department of the Environment regulates several activities to ensure the protection of public health and the environment.
+The Resource Management Program within the Land and Materials Administration of the Maryland Department of the Environment regulates several activities to ensure the protection of public health and the environment.
 These include, but are not limited to:

 Regulating the discharges from animal feeding operations (AFO);